stappersg/vBook/src/advanced/magic.md

 # The vSL magic garden explained

-> This is a v0.11 draft
+> This is a v1.1 draft

 vSL comes with many predefined functions allowing the user to use them directly or to adapt them to his needs.
-These functions can be found in the the standard addons folder `rules/addons/std/`.
+These functions can be found in the [api folder](https://github.com/viridIT/vSMTP/tree/main/src/vsmtp/vsmtp-rule-engine/src/api).

 Remember the SPF rule we added in the [step-by-step] tutorial.
-In the addons folder, there's a file `auth.vsl` that comes with functions dedicated to authentication methods.
+In the api folder, there's a file `auth.vsl` that comes with functions dedicated to authentication methods.
 One is called `check_spf()`.

 [step-by-step]: ../start/configuration/hardening.md
+****

 > Please refer to the [SPF chapter] for detailed information about SPF protocol.